duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 ### DAE
 We first train the DAE for XXX epochs, with learning rate XXX and XX optimizer.
+The input to the network are corrupted images from our simulated dataset by randomly masking a rectangular area, and we also add random color jittering transformations.

 <write something about the loss>

 ### Beta VAE